csap-platform/packages-open-source/csap-package-tomcat/README.md

 ## Configuration

 - by default, tomcat package is located using service name **tomcat**
+	- if desired, package can be named to anything, corresponding references in linux package will need to be updated
 - tomcat releases are extracted to CSAP Runtime/appsTomcat